|Wargames Research Group Ltd||History of W.R.G.||Susan Laflin-Barker||Phil Barker|

 "Phil Barker's Introduction to Ancient Wargaming and WRG 6th edition Ancient Rules 3000BC to 1485AD" edited by John Curry.
 This book includes the much-loved "Purple Primer" alias "The Airfix Guide to Ancient Wargaming" which presented Phil Barker's introduction to ancient warfare; advice on tactics; a guide to the available sources; an account of how ancient wargaming began; instructions on how to raise an army and some sample army lists. |

-At the time the current set of rules was the sixth edition of the WRG Ancient Rules and this book also contains a copyof these rules for those who wish to recreate this era in the development of the hobby. click here to order a copy.
+At the time the current set of rules was the sixth edition of the WRG Ancient Rules and this book also contains a copyof these rules for those who wish to recreate this era in the development of the hobby.
+Copies may be prdered from AMAZON or direct from LULU.